GetOccasion/occasion-apidocs/source/includes/sdk/_price_information.md

 `tax` | The monetary value of `product.tax_percentage` applied to `order.subtotal - order.couponAmount`
 `giftCardAmount` | The monetary value of all of the gift cards charged to the order.
 If no gift cards, this will equal `null`.
-`price` | The total price of the order after tax has been applied to the subtotal - discounts `balance` | The remaining balance after `giftCardAmount` has been deducted from `price`.
+`price` | The total price of the order after tax has been applied to the subtotal - discounts `outstandingBalance` | The remaining balance after `giftCardAmount` has been deducted from `price`.

 You should display these attributes to the customer accordingly, so that they have a full understanding of exactly what charges they are receiving on their payment method.

 ## The numbers must add up

-In the previous chapter we made use of `order.balance` to charge the credit card provided for the "remaining balance" left on the order.
+In the previous chapter we made use of `order.outstandingBalance` to charge the credit card provided for the remaining balance left on the order.

 **An order saved to Occasion is only valid if all of the charges add up to `order.price`, otherwise your order will fail to save.**

 This is why it is so useful to wait until the order form has been submitted before processing the credit card data and building/charging a `CreditCard`.
-You will know the final `order.balance` after the customer has finished answering questions and adding all of their gift cards and coupons, rather than having to continually edit the credit card charge each time `balance` changes with `price`.
+You will know the final `order.outstandingBalance` after the customer has finished answering questions and adding all of their gift cards and coupons, rather than having to continually edit the credit card charge each time `outstandingBalance` changes with `price`.

-The conclusion is simple: just charge credit cards for `order.balance` when the order form is submitted.
+The conclusion is simple: just charge credit cards for `order.outstandingBalance` when the order form is submitted.
 Let `calculatePrice()` do the rest and the numbers will always add up.